Imperial Crypt: Vaults

 The vaults consist of an interconnected series of ten subterranean vaulted rooms, built at various times as more space was needed.

 The visible 107 metal sarcophagi and five heart urns range in style from puritan plain to exuberant rococo.

 The bodies of 145 nobles, plus urns containing the hearts or cremated remains of four others, are deposited here.
 There is only one space left.

 They include 12 Emperors and 18 Empresses.
 The most recent entombment was in 2023.

-From other families there are 33 spouses, plus four others, who have found their resting place here.
+From other families there are 33 spouses, plus four others, who have been entombed here.
 Everyone else in the Imperial Crypt was born with the Habsburgs-only title of Archduke or Archduchess.

 In 1960, with the various vaults overcrowded, a major rearrangement project began which resulted in the construction of the Children's Columbarium and the New Vault.
 At the same time many bodies were moved to those new areas, others were moved from the Tuscan Vault and the Ferdinand Vault and walled up into the corner piers of the Ferdinand Vault.